Origin of Giant Stellar Clumps in High-Redshift Galaxies

 In the remaining columns we show the ratio of luminosities and SFRs of the most luminous 3D clump and the corresponding 2D clump.
 Although the masses of 2D clumps are significantly overestimated, the difference in luminosity is smaller.
 This is because we identify 3D clumps using young stars and they are the main contributor to the rest-frame UV luminosity.
 Similar to the luminosity ratio, the SFR in 2D clumps is also less overestimated than mass and size, because UV luminosity traces young stars.

-In total, the 3D clumps contribute 50--80\% of SFR in 100~Myr.
-Each 3D clump typically contributes a few percent of total SFR, up to $\sim$30\%.
-The contribution of individual 2D clumps to the total SFR typically varies from a few percent to $\sim$15\%, and can be up to 60\%.
+The total contribution of 3D clumps to SFR in 100~Myr is 50-80\%.
+Each individual 3D clump typically contributes a few percent to total SFR, up to $\sim$30\%.The contribution of individual 2D clumps to the total SFR typically varies from a few percent to $\sim$15\%, and can be up to 60\%.
 This is generally consistent with the observational results of \citet{Guo:2015aa} who find that the clumps typically contain a few percent of the total SFR, and of \citet{Soto:2017aa} who find median clump contribution of 5\% to the total SFR.